lexO-dat/portfolio/README.md

-# React Terminal Portfolio
+# Personal Portfolio

-This project is a personal portfolio built using React, simulating a bash terminal.
-The portfolio includes a landing page with static content and a terminal mode where users can interact with the portfolio by typing commands.
-The terminal allows navigation through folders, listing folder contents, reading files, executing scripts, and more.
+This project is a personal portfolio built using React.
+The portfolio features a modern, responsive design with multiple pages showcasing projects, resume, and contact information.
+It includes dynamic project loading from GitHub API with fallback data and an integrated contact form across all pages.

 ## Getting Started